 This section focuses on the individual cache options that you can set at the attribute level.
+See Configuring Trust Framework attribute caching for development or Configuring Trust Framework attribute caching for production for more information.

-Attribute caching can be indefinite or time-limited, with or without the scope of another attribute value.
+Attribute caching can be indefinite or time-limited, with or without the scope of another attribute value:

-With time-limited caching, you set the duration for which the cache lives (Time to Live) before it expires.

-With Scope set to an attribute, if the value of that attribute changes, the system invalidates the cache for the attribute you are defining.
-In the example below, as long as the sessionId value remains the same, the value of the attribute you are defining is cached.
+- With time-limited caching, you set the duration for which the cache lives (Time to Live) before it expires. - With Scope set to an attribute, if the value of that attribute changes, the system invalidates the cache for the attribute you are defining. - In the example below, as long as the sessionId value remains the same, the value of the attribute you are defining is cached.
 When the sessionId changes, the system invalidates the cache and uses normal resolution.

-Caching
+- Caching

-Cache Strategy Time Limited Caching with Scc \checkmark Time to Live (s) 60 Scope sessionId 🔺 Ŵ
+Cache Strategy Time Limited Caching with Scc 🔺

+Time to Live (s) 60 Scope sessionId 🔺